Jerome Flynn: Personal life

 Vegetarian since the age of 18, Flynn is a patron of the Vegetarian Society and Compassion in World Farming.
 He has joined PETA in advocating the vegan lifestyle he himself lives by.
 In December 2018, Flynn joined the board of directors of VeganNation, an Israeli-based vegan lifestyle project that aims to create an ‘international vegan economy based on a virtual currency, the VeganCoin.”
 Flynn has narrated several Sleep Stories for the Calm App and is an advocate for Meditation and Mindfulness.
 Flynn acts as patron for the Mindfulness in Schools Project.

 Having taken childhood holidays in Pembrokeshire, Wales with his family, as a then follower of Ratu Bagus, a form of meditation, Flynn and some friends moved to a Georgian house there in the late 1990s, where he still lived in 2014.

-Flynn was in a brief relationship with Game of Thrones co-star Lena Headey, which ended in 2014.
+Flynn was in a brief relationship with Game of Thrones co-star Lena Headey, which ended in 2014; the two have not been on speaking terms since that year.